pfhayes/pfhayes.github.com/_posts/2013-11-23-dollar-cost-averaging.md

 ---
 {% include JB/setup %}

-Is it possible to tak advantage of random fluctuations in a stock price, in such a way to improve your overall return?
+Is it possible to take advantage of random fluctuations in a stock price, in such a way to improve your overall return?

 Dollar cost averaging is a strategy that attempts to do just that.
 Instead of investing a lump sum of money into a security, we stagger that investment over multiple periods by investing an equal dollar amount every period.